Nek5000/NekDoc/README.md

 ## How to build

-'make all' builds both the user documentation as well as the developer documentation
+'make' builds both the user documentation.

-'make Nek_doc' and 'make Nek_users' build the developer and user documentation, respectively.

 ## How to contribute